top of page

 AI+AEC: Shaping the Future of the Built Environment

 Architecture, Engineering, and Construction (AEC) face increasing complexity and demands, driving a need for smarter, faster, and more adaptable solutions.
-Within two to three years, the AEC sector will welcome a new generation of experts, studied entirely in the GenAI era.
-Join the workshop to hear from leading researchers on how AI is transforming the AEC disciplines and uncover emerging opportunities, key challenges, and groundbreaking technologies shaping the future of the built environment.
+Within two to three years, the AEC sector will welcome a new generation of professionals who have studied entirely in the GenAI era.
+Join the workshop to hear from leading researchers and industry experts on how AI is transforming the AEC disciplines and uncover emerging opportunities, key challenges, and groundbreaking technologies shaping the future of the built environment.

 AI in Action: Bridging the Gap Between Research and Industry for Impact